mesosphere/dcos-docs-site/pages/1.13/storage/external-storage/index.md

 * `containerPath` must be absolute.
 *  Only certain versions of Docker are compatible with the REX-Ray volume driver.
 Refer to the [REX-Ray documentation][11].

-## Create an application from the DC/OS web interface
+## Create an application from the DC/OS UI

 1. Click the **Services** tab, then **RUN A SERVICE**.
 1. If you are using a Docker container, click **Container Settings** and configure your container runtime.